Mountainwatch | Matt Wiseman

 Unsurprisingly amongst this sprawl of four resorts lies enough terrain to satisfy all comers.

-Perisher Valley: The gateway to skiing and boarding at Perisher, Perisher Valley’s Front Valley is a great place to pick up the sport with a number of magic carpets and the easy going eight-seater Village 8 Express Chairlift.
-Through this you have access to similarly easy going Pretty Valley, a long cruisy pitch, perhaps the most challenging aspect being the T-bar awaiting you at the bottom.
+Perisher Valley: The gateway to skiing and boarding at Perisher, Perisher Valley’s Front Valley is a great place to pick up the sport with a number of magic carpets and the easy-going eight-seater Village 8 Express Chairlift.
+Through this you have access to similarly easy-going Pretty Valley, a long cruisy pitch, perhaps the most challenging aspect being the T-bar awaiting you at the bottom.
 New for 2019, Perisher has also replaced the Leichhardt T-bar with a quad chairlift increasing lift capacity by an impressive 75%.

 Blue Cow: Blue Cow has a little something for everyone, a range of green and blue runs in Zali’s and Roller Coaster can be upped with laps of Show Boat and Kamikaze.
 For a resort that can receive some criticism for lack of challenging terrain, the latter run has arguably one of Australia’s more consistently challenging pitches.
 A notable mention must also be made for Devil’s Playground, a somewhat gladed zone full of interesting features.

 Smiggins Hole: Best suited to beginner skiers and boarders and families, the structure of the Smiggins bowl means everyone returns to the same place at the end of their run.

-Guthega: The subject of much development in recent years, with The Freedom Chair in 2014, the Guthega region offers some of the best skiing.
+Guthega: The subject of much development in recent years, with The Freedom Chair in 2014, the Guthega region offers some of Perisher’s best skiing.
 Particularly favoured by locals, Guthega also offers some of the best panoramic views of the Kosciuszko mountain range.

 Bonus Terrain: While some excellent terrain also lies just beyond the boundaries of the resort, such as backcountry spot menacingly known as ‘The Paralyser’, some equally exciting runs can be found within the resorts nooks and crannies, best suited for those advanced skiers who want to feel like they’re earning their turns without necessarily doing so.